garethltm/obsibrain/sc900/Identity and Access Management (IAM).md

-- gives secure access to company resources—like emails, databases, data, and applications—to verified entities, ideally with a bare minimum of interference.
-The goal is to manage access so that the right people can do their jobs and the wrong people, like hackers, are denied entry.

-The need for secure access extends beyond employees working on company machines.
-It also includes contractors, vendors, business partners, and people working on personal devices.
-IAM makes sure that each person who should have access has the right level of access at the right time on the right machine.
-Because of this, and the role it plays in an organization’s cybersecurity, IAM is a vital part of modern IT.
+- helps IT departments control access to sensitive data and functions, ensuring that only authorized users can access necessary resources like emails, databases, and applications.
+### Key Benefits of IAM:
+- **Secure Access**: Provides verified entities with secure access to company resources with minimal interference.
+- **Access Control**: Ensures that only the right people have access to the right resources at the right time.
+- **Broad Coverage**: Extends secure access to employees, contractors, vendors, business partners, and personal devices.
+- **Cybersecurity**: Plays a critical role in an organization’s cybersecurity by preventing unauthorized access.

-With an IAM system, the organization can quickly and accurately verify a person’s identity and that they have the necessary permissions to use the requested resource during each access attempt.
+IAM systems enable organizations to quickly and accurately verify identities and permissions during each access attempt, making it an essential component of modern IT infrastructure.